google/go-cloud/internal/docs/design.md

 1.  **Documentation**.
 We could try to document non-uniform or optional functionality across providers.
-Optional fields or functionality would return `not implemented` errors or zero values.
+Optional fields or functionality would return "not implemented" errors or zero values.
 1.  **Restrict functionality to the intersection**.
 We could explicitly only support the intersection of all provider implementations.
-For example, f not all providers allow unicode characters in names, then **blob** would not allow it either.
+For example, if not all providers allow unicode characters in names, then **blob** would not allow it either.
 1.  **Enforced feature codes**: Go Cloud APIs could enumerate the ways in which providers differ as a `FeatureCode` enum.